-Carew takes the sheep into the sorting pens, where you’ll see her at work pushing them from one area to the other.
+Carew takes the sheep into the sorting pens, where you’ll see her at work pushing them from one area to the next.
 One of the ewes briefly challenges her, but quickly changes her mind, turns around and follows the others.
-The sheep have learned to respect Carew and in this video you’ll see why.
+The sheep have learned to respect Carew, and in this video you’ll see why.
 She excels at this close work – putting just enough pressure on the sheep to get the job done, without being too hard on them.

 The outrun across two fields is very nearly five hundred metres.
 That’s a long way for a dog of Carew’s limited experience but she genuinely did this gather unaided – first time.

 Clear, inexpensive, sheep and cattle dog training instruction

 Over 70 clearly explained, easy to follow sheep and cattle dog training videos for first time sheepdog trainers, farmers, and shepherds.
 Watch the preview here!

 For a very small monthly (or annual) subscription, watch many hours of expertly presented sheepdog training lessons.
 Not just theory – we show you what should happen, and what to do when things go wrong.
 Signup now You may cancel payments at any time and continue to watch for the period paid for.